Dental Core Build-up – Handling Reimbursement Challenges

 • The CDT 2014 descriptor also states “A core buildup is not a filler to eliminate any undercut, box form, or concave irregularity in a preparation.”

-• It is not appropriate to use this code for fillers or bases (included in restorative procedure itself).
+• It is not appropriate to use this code for fillers or bases (included in the restorative procedure itself).

 D2949 – Restorative Foundation for an Indirect Restoration

-• New code implemented in CDT 2014.
+• Code implemented in CDT 2014.

 • CDT 2014 descriptor: “Placement of restorative material to yield a more ideal form, including elimination of undercuts.”